Zoltán Pogátsa

-Zoltán Pogátsa (/hu/; born 1974) is a Hungarian political economist and lecturer at the University of West Hungary, focusing on the economics of European integration.
+Zoltán Pogátsa (/hu/; born 1974) is a Hungarian political economist, and lecturer at the University of West Hungary, focusing on the economics of European integration.

 He has published six books and numerous professional and media articles, and is a regular commentator in Hungarian and international media on issues related to European integration and economic development.
-His book Heterodox International Political Economics, offers a number of different perspectives on understanding the global economy of the 21st century.
+His book Heterodox International Political Economics offers perspectives on understanding the global economy of the 21st century.